 - Evidence that the Taking Body Will Pay for the Costs of Relocating the Residents to Comparable Housing for any Displacement that Occurs as a Result of the Taking

 - Satisfaction of all Applicable Environmental and Historic Preservation Requirements for the Public Housing Property and any Replacement Unit

-All requests for HUD?s consent for an eminent domain proceeding must be made electronically through PIC.
+All requests for HUD's consent for an eminent domain proceeding must be made electronically through PIC.
 The PHA must complete the applicable sections of the HUD-52860 (see Detail Matrix on page 9 of HUD-52860).
-The PHA must also complete the HUD-52860-F addendum and submit it (along with all supporting documentation) as a scanned attachment with its electronic submission.
+The PHA must complete and submit the applicable sections of the HUD-52860 and the HUD-52860-F addendum.